HumairAK/data-science-pipelines/proposals/mlmd-removal/mlmd-removal-proposal.md

 1. User needs to provision (as new configs) DB credentials to apiserver, if the user does not provide these - api server will fail to start up with reason
 2. Or we auto detect if we can see these tables (if they are using the opinioated kf/kfp installs), if so we require an opt-in config via `MigrateMLMD=True`
    This way the user does not need to provide an additional set of configs.
 If we can't access it, user will need to provide credentials like (1)
-3. Migration script—light weight, it's a one time op, API Server would fail if we are in a pre-migrate state
+3. Migration script—light weight, it's one time op, API Server would fail if we are in a pre-migrate state

-### Testing

 ### Delivery Plan